-The health effects of nitrous oxide are mostly with regard to operators who are involved in transport, filling and handling of nitrous oxide.
+5.1.1 The health effects of nitrous oxide are mostly with regard to operators who are involved in transport, filling and handling of nitrous oxide.
 The effect of nitrous oxide as medicinal product is not considered.

+5.1.2 If sufficient amounts of nitrous oxide are released into the work environment via leaks or venting, operator exposure levels can exceed occupational exposure limits (OELs) and present a potential risk to health.
+In addition, gaseous nitrous oxide under atmospheric conditions is 1.5 times heavier than air and therefore can be found in greater concentrations at lower levels, potentially displacing oxygen in confined spaces and causing an asphyxiation hazard.
+Nitrous oxide exposure levels should be controlled so that the health and safety risks to operators are minimised to acceptable levels that is, below the relevant occupational exposure limits.
+Nitrous oxide in the gaseous state is colourless and has a sweet odour ventilation systems should be designed to exhaust from the lowest level and allow make-up air to enter at a higher point.

-5.1.1 Short-term Exposure
+5.1.3 Short-term Exposure

-5.1.1.1 Nitrous oxide in the gaseous state is colourless and has a sweet odour.
-Elevated concentrations of this gas in the air can be reached quickly on loss of containment e.g. via leaks and venting.
+5.1.3.1 Nitrous oxide in the gaseous state is colourless and has a sweet odour.
+Elevated concentrations of this gas in the air can be reached quickly on loss of containment for example, via leaks and venting.

-5.1.1.2 The short term health effect is primarily the narcotic effect which includes dizziness, nausea, headache and loss of coordination.
+5.1.3.2 The short term health effect is primarily the narcotic effect which includes dizziness, nausea, headache and loss of coordination.
 In addition, gaseous nitrous oxide under atmospheric conditions is 1.5 times heavier than air and so can be found in greater concentrations at low levels and therefore, if allowed to displace oxygen in a confined space, can also be an asphyxiation hazard.